|Best overall||Focal Utopia 2022||SEE IT||

 - You’ll need an amp to get the most out of these

-Sennheiser introduced its top-of-the-line HD 800 over-ear, open-back headphones more than a decade ago, and they became instant classics in both the studio and audiophile worlds, thanks to their richly detailed response and nimble, neutral presentation.
+Sennheiser introduced its top-of-the-line HD 800 over-ear, open-back headphones more than a decade ago.
+They immediately became instant classics in both the studio and audiophile worlds, thanks to their exceptionally detailed response and nimble, neutral presentation.

 The latest-model HD 800 S is hand-assembled, just like its predecessors.
 It’s based on Sennheiser’s 56mm, D-shaped Ring Radiator, which the company claims is the largest driver ever used in a dynamic headphone.
-Inside, carefully tuned resonators smooth out resonances and peaks.
-You’ll be blown away by the detail you unveil in your favorite tracks: The HD 800’s accuracy, transparency, and pinpoint imaging rival that of the most balanced studio monitors, whether you’re doing some critical listening or just immersing yourself in your favorite songs.
+Inside, carefully tuned resonators smooth out peaks and undesirable vibrations.
+You’ll be blown away by the expansive detail spread out well beyond your ears as you revel in your favorite tracks: The HD 800’s seemingly endless soundstage and pinpoint imaging rival that of the most balanced studio monitors, whether you’re doing some critical listening or just immersing yourself in your favorite songs.
 If our best overall pick, the Focal Utopia, projects your music with a natural luminescence, a properly powered Sennheiser HD 800 S puts each track under a spotlight, letting you pick out every individual element no matter how quickly it darts and ducks.

 These airy headphones weigh just 330 grams, making for effortless long wear.
 They also feature an improved yoke and a sleek matte-black finish.
 If you have $1,600 to spend on headphones, these will never disappoint.
 They even come with a certificate of authenticity.